rust-lang/book/second-edition/nostarch/chapter05.md

 *unit-like structs* since they behave similarly to `()`, the unit type.
 Unit-like structs can be useful in situations such as when you need to implement a trait on some type, but you don’t have any data that you want to store in the type itself.
-We’ll be discussing traits in Chapter 10.
+We’ll discuss traits in Chapter 10.

 PROD: START BOX